Fallen Officers of the Great War | Dorsetshire Regiment

 Copyright and source: British Military Badges

-Regimental Roll of Honour
+Regimental Roll of Honou

 Roll of Honour By Battalion